pertingens/isn_project_refactored/README.md

 This project aims to refactor all the codes and projects that was done during the ICN and ISN courses, mainly for entertaiment purposes.

-The documenation will be available soon.
+The documenation is availabe at the following link: https://pertingens.github.io/isn_project_refactored/index.html

 ## License